Enjoying our puzzle hints?

 Purple group: MUSCULAR, MINUS "ED" SOUND

-These words are all associated with muscular activity or physical exertion, often implying a sense of power or energy.
+These words are all associated with muscle or physical activity, often implying a sense of power or exertion.

 Red herrings and trap words explained